frc3512/LiveGrapher/README.md

 ## Issue backlog

-* Add CI pipeline that installs Qt 5 and builds LiveGrapher and the host test
 * Write protocol and CSV export tests?
 * Protocol change from "uint64_t x" to "float x" to support 2D plots
   * Overload with just "float y" will still exist for time-based plots